klum-dsl/klum-ast/README.md

 The system includes a simple mechanism for configuring default values (as part of the object creation, not in the classes:

-Each DSLObject class contains a special static `TEMPLATE` field.
-The field can be initialized using the `createTemplate()` method which creates a new instance using a closure, similar to the `create()` (createTemplate() is always unkeyed), but instead of returning the new instance, it is assigned to the `TEMPLATE` field.
+Each DSLObject class contains a special static `$TEMPLATE` field.
+The field can be initialized using the `createTemplate()` method which creates a new instance using a closure, similar to the `create()` (createTemplate() is always unkeyed), but instead of returning the new instance, it is assigned to the `$TEMPLATE` field.

-Whenever a new instance is created using the `create()` methods, all non-null / non-empty fields are copied over from template.
+Whenever a new instance is created using the `create()` methods, all non-null / non-empty fields in the template are copied over from template.
 For Lists and Maps, shallow copies will be created.
-It is NOT invoked using the constructor!
+This happens only when using the `create()` method, it is NOT invoked using the constructor!

 ```groovy
 @DSL